Skip to main content

 vivid/stasis Game Cover

-vivid/stasis is a single player action game with mystery and science fiction themes.
+vivid/stasis is a single player and multiplayer casual puzzle game with horror, mystery, anime and science fiction themes.
 It was developed by Team Vividstasis and was released on July 5, 2025.
 It received very positive reviews from players.

 Skip User Reviews